Frequently asked questions

 At the start of this work, staff discussed with the Historical Discrimination against People of South Asian Canadian Descent Community Advisory Group, how they would like to identify and the term ‘South Asian Canadian’ was chosen, while recognizing the many identities and diversity of experiences within these different communities and its limitations.

-South Asian is a broadly used term with over 20 years of history and use within Western academic, bureaucratic, and social circles to describe people with South Asian ancestry and/or cultural roots.
-Those living in ‘South Asia’ and many diasporic communities, however, do not refer to themselves as ‘South Asian’.
+South Asian is a broadly used colonial term with over 20 years of history and use within Western academic, bureaucratic, and some social circles to describe people with South Asian ancestry and/or cultural roots.
+Those living in ‘South Asia’ and many diasporic communities including here in Canada, do not all identify as ‘South Asian’ and prefer that the individual identities, groups and names within the various sub-communities be used instead.

-We understand that not everyone identifies with this term and will work to highlight the diversity of experiences within and across individual communities as received through this engagement.
+We recognize the sensitivities and complexities of this broad sweeping term along with the erasure it can bring to the various cultures, groups and identities it refers to.
+We will work to highlight the diversity of experiences within and across individual communities as received through this engagement and throughout our research.

 For more information, please review the Statistics Canada description of South Asian Canadian.